srobo/website/_events/sr2022/virtual-tech-day-march.md

 | Time | Event |
 |------|-------|
-| 10:00 | Welcome
-| 10:01 | Mentoring from volunteers - working on your robot with a skilled selection of volunteers on hand to mentor.
+| 10:00 | Mentoring from volunteers - working on your robot with a skilled selection of volunteers on hand to mentor.
 We'll be around to answer questions about the competition, give kit support, and assist with strategy ideas.
 | 13:00 | Lunch
 | 13:30 | More mentoring
 | ~15:00 | Close